 Water withdrawals for hydrostatic testing of the pipeline (see section 4.3.11) and HDDs (see section 4.5) would occur from surface waterbodies.
-An updated list of water sources for hydrostatic testing and HDD is included in the Draft Hydrotest Plan in Attachment K. During water appropriation, the intake hose will be equipped with a screen to prevent fish uptake and suspended off the stream bottom.
+An updated list of water sources for hydrostatic testing and HDD is included in the Draft Hydrotest Plan in Attachment K. Proposed hydrostatic test water sources are included in Table 6.4.1-3 and water usage for HDDs are included in Table 6.4.1-4.
+During water appropriation, the intake hose will be equipped with a screen to prevent fish uptake and suspended off the stream bottom.
 To minimize the potential for introduction and/or spread of invasive species due to hydrostatic testing activities, Enbridge will discharge the hydrotest water to the same source location.
 If water is used to test multiple test sections, it will be relayed back to the source water through the pipeline for final discharge (unless specified otherwise in applicable permits).